Cyber Threat Intelligence Report Template

 ## Executive Summary

 *[Provide a short paragraph that states the central claim about the activity or actor.
-Include both a confidence level and a likelihood as separate dimensions.
+State the confidence in this claim.
+Add a likelihood only when the claim is forward-looking; a retrospective conclusion needs confidence alone.
 This is the main takeaway for the reader.]*

 ### Key Findings